 Visitors to South Korea who are keen on history and archaeological treasures should head to the south-eastern region.

 Gyeongju, ancient capital of the Silla Kingdom, is an open-air museum boasting tombs, temples, pagodas and ruins dating from as early as 57 BC.
-The Bomun Lake Resort is a fine base from which to explore the area.

 The least populated area of the country is Gangwon-do Province, on the eastern side of the peninsula, where remote forested mountains and valleys are studded with small towns.
-This area, which played host to the Asian Winter Games in 1999, is fast becoming one of the world’s most sought after skiing destinations.
-The rest of the year visitors are drawn to the province’s magnificent beaches and scenic hiking trails.

 Those seeking a romantic getaway should head for South Korea’s resort island, Jejudo, known as ‘little Hawaii’ because of its subtropical vegetation, volcanic landscape, sandy beaches and sparkling waterfalls.
-The island is dominated by the towering Mount Halla volcano, but visitors need not fear a natural disaster – the volcano was last active in 1007.

 Information & Fast Facts

-Population: approximately 50 million
+Population: Approximately 50 million

-Capital city: Seoul(approximately 10.5 million)
+Capital city: Seoul (approximately 10.5 million)

 Currency: South Korean Won (KRW)